artalar/reatom/docs/README.md

 - Doesn't move to separate _model_ and _view_.
 - Runtime semantic and mutable state (is not a better way for debugging).
 - [Proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern) is lack of visual part of code semantic.
-- Is not simple under the hood and it need to consider when choose algorithms for word with data-structure
+- Is not simple under the hood and [it need to consider when choose algorithms for work with data-structure](https://twitter.com/art_al_ar/status/1162769896025075719)
 - [And others...](https://mobx.js.org/best/pitfalls.html)

 ---